SniArchive/oishii-tab/README.md

 ### Support

 If you want to appreciate the work, you can support by just by starring the repo.
-Alternatively you can buy a  for [cf12](https://cf12.org/) ☕️
+Alternatively you can buy a  coffee for [cf12](https://cf12.org/) ☕️